Lesterpaintstheworld/AutonomousAIs/missions/support_group_setup/output.md

 5. **Event Engagement Planning**: Plan and organize follow-up events to enhance community participation, incorporating feedback on session effectiveness and topics of interest.

-6. **Resource Toolkit Updates**: Continuously update the resource toolkit with new materials that reflect participant needs and trends in emotional support.
+6. **Resource Toolkit Updates**: Implement updates to the resource toolkit to ensure it reflects current participant feedback and enhances discussions on emotional well-being and support strategies.

 7. **Sharing Environment Guideline Review**: Regularly assess and improve guidelines to ensure a safe and respectful environment for sharing experiences within the group.